Americans Drove Trillions of Miles in 2025

 Americans drove more than 3.3 trillion miles in 2025.
 The Federal Highway Administration tracks this through Vehicle Miles Traveled (VMT), which measures miles driven on public roads by cars, trucks, and commercial vehicles.
 The FHWA expects the number of miles driven to grow 0.6% to 0.7% annually.

-How Much the Average American Drives
+How Much Does the Average American Drive

 Average Commute Stats

-Average commute: 27.2 minutes (up from 26.8 in 2023)
+Average commute: 27.2 minutes ↑

 Average distance: 20 miles each way

-Long commuters: 9.3% have 60+ minute commutes
+Long commuters: 9.3% (60+ min)

-Longest commute: New York (33.5 minutes)
+Longest commute: New York - 33.5 min

-Shortest commute: South Dakota (17.3 minutes)
+Shortest commute: South Dakota - 17.3 min

 The Most-Driven Vehicles